 The County Agricultural Commissioner registers organic growers to ensure compliance with the California Organic Foods Act of 1990.
 The goal of the Organic Foods Act is to protect producers, handlers, processors, sellers and consumers of organic food sold in California by assuring that foods represented as organic are actually organically grown.
-Any business that distributes products advertised as "organic" must register with California's Department of Food and Agriculture or the Department of Health Services and comply with certain requirements to ensure the product is produced in a manner meeting organic criteria.
-Any store selling a product advertised as "organic" must also have a record proof of registration of that product.
+Any business that distributes products advertised as "organic" must register with California's Department of Food and Agriculture (CDFA) or the Department of Health Services and comply with certain requirements to ensure the product is produced in a manner meeting organic criteria.
+Any store selling a product advertised as "organic" must also have recorded proof of registration of that product.

-- To register as an organic farmer click here.
+- Register as an organic farmer.

 - To learn more please review our Organic Process document (PDF)